damafeez/vue-icon-sprite/README.md

 ## vuejs-feather

-An easy-to-use Vue wrapper for the awesome feather icons
+An easy-to-use svg-sprites wrapper for vue

 ## Install